yazi-rs/yazi-rs.github.io/docs/quick-start.md

 | <kbd>r</kbd>                        | Rename selected file(s)                                                 |
 | <kbd>.</kbd>                        | Toggle the visibility of hidden files                                   |

-Further file operation commands can be found in the table below.
+Further file operation actions can be found in the table below.

 | Key binding                    | Action                                     |
 | ------------------------------ | ------------------------------------------ |